 Fast Track is an initiative of the ACT Government to counter the economic fallout of COVID-19.
 The initiative is applauded.
-Sadly though, benefits for cyclists have been limited.
+Sadly, the benefits for cyclists have been limited.
 At the current rate, it will take 166 years to double the length of off-road paths suitable for cycling.

 This is unfortunate as the Canberra cycle network is long overdue for maintenance, expansion, and closing gaps.
 Canberra is growing faster than the cycle network.
 Over the last decade, many community groups have lobbied to get this fixed.